bufbuild-ru/docs/docs/reference/inputs/index.md

 ### Breaking change detection

 The biggest current use case is for [breaking change detection](../../breaking/overview/).
 When you are comparing your current Protobuf schema to an old version of your schema, you have to decide — where's your old version stored?
-The Buf CLI provides multiple options for this, including the ability to directly compile and compare against a Git branch or Git tag.It's sometimes preferable, however, to store a representation of your old version in a file.
+The Buf CLI provides multiple options for this, including the ability to directly compile and compare against a Git branch or Git tag.

+It's sometimes preferable, however, to store a representation of your old version in a file.
 [Buf images](../images/) provide this functionality, allowing you to store your golden state, and then compare your current Protobuf schema against it.
-This includes support for partial comparisons, as well as storing the golden state in a remote location.For example:
+This includes support for partial comparisons, as well as storing the golden state in a remote location.

+For example:

 ```console
 $ buf build -o image.binpb